fk-mbc/angular-ui-bootstrap-seed/README.md

 * start batch file

 ## Requirements
-You need a local and global installation of nodejs, grunt and bower.
+You need a global installation of nodejs, grunt and bower.

 ## How to start
 1. download the repository and put all files in a local folder